Partial Wasserstein Covering: Preliminaries

 \section{Preliminaries}

 In this section, we introduce the notations used throughout this paper.
-We then describe partial Wasserstein divergences, sensitivity analysis for LP, and submodular functions. \paragraph{Notations} Vectors and matrices are denoted in bold (e.g., $\mathbf x$ and $\mathbf A$), where $\mathbf x_i$ and $\mathbf A_{ij}$ denote the $i$th and $(i,j)$th elements, respectively.
-To clarify the elements, we use notations such as $\mathbf x=(f(i))_i$ and $\mathbf A=(g(i,j))_{ij}$, where $f$ and $g$ specify the element values depending on their subscripts. $\ip{\cdot}{\cdot}$ denotes the inner product of matrices or vectors. $\mathbbm 1_{n}\in\mathbb R^n$ is a vector with all elements equal to one.
+We then describe partial Wasserstein divergences, sensitivity analysis for LP, and submodular functions. \paragraph{Notations} Vectors and matrices are denoted in bold (e.g., $\mathbf x$ and $\mathbf A$), where $x_i$ and $A_{ij}$ denote the $i$th and $(i,j)$th elements, respectively.
+To clarify the elements, we use notations such as $\mathbf x=(f(i))_i$ and $\mathbf A=(g(i,j))_{ij}$, where $f$ and $g$ specify the element values depending on their subscripts. $\left<\cdot, \cdot\right >$ denotes the inner product of matrices or vectors. $\mathbbm 1_{n}\in \mathbb R^n$ is a vector with all elements equal to one.
 For a natural number $n$, we define $[\![n]\!]\coloneqq\{1,\cdots,n\}$.
 For a finite set $V$, we denote its power set as $2^V$ and its cardinality as $|V|$.
 The $L_2$-norm is denoted as $\|\cdot\|$.
-The delta function is denoted as $\delta(\cdot)$. $\mathbb R_+$ is a set of real positive numbers and $[a, b]\subset\mathbb R$ denotes a closed interval. $\indicator{\cdot}$ denotes an indicator function (zero for false and one for true).
+The delta function is denoted as $\delta(\cdot)$. $\mathbb R_+$ is a set of real positive numbers, and $[a, b]\subset\mathbb R$ denotes a closed interval. $I[\cdot]$ denotes an indicator function (zero for false and one for true).

-\paragraph{Partial Wasserstein divergence} In this paper, we consider \emph{partial Wasserstein divergence}~\cite{figalli2010optimal, bonneel2019spot, chapel2020partial} as an objective function.\footnote{Partial optimal transport problems in the literature contains a wider problem definition than Eq.\eqref{eq:pwass-constraint} as summarized in Table 1~(b) of \cite{bonneel2019spot}, but this paper employs this one-side relaxed Wasserstein divergence corresponding to Table 1~(c) in \cite{bonneel2019spot} without loss of generality. } Partial Wasserstein divergence is designed to measure the discrepancy between two distributions with \emph{different total masses} by considering a variation of optimal transport.
+\paragraph{Partial Wasserstein divergence} In this paper, we consider the \emph{partial Wasserstein divergence}~\cite{figalli2010optimal, bonneel2019spot, chapel2020partial} as an objective function.
+Partial Wasserstein divergence is designed to measure the discrepancy between two distributions with \emph{different total masses} by considering variations in optimal transport.
 Throughout this paper, datasets are modeled as empirical distributions that are represented by mixtures of delta functions without necessarily having the same total mass.
-Suppose two empirical distributions (or datasets) $X$ and $Y$ with probability masses $\mathbf a\in\mathbb R^{n}_+$ and $\mathbf b\in\mathbb R^{m}_+$, which are respectively denoted as $X=\sum_{i=1}^{n}\mathbf a_i\delta(\mathbf x^{(i)})$ and $Y=\sum_{j=1}^{m}\mathbf b_j\delta(\mathbf y^{(j)})$.
-Without loss of generality, the total mass of $Y$ is greater than or equal to that of $X$ (i.e., $\sum_{i=1}^{n}\mathbf a_i = 1$ and $\sum_{j=1}^{m}\mathbf b_j \geq 1$).
+Suppose two empirical distributions (or datasets) $X$ and $Y$ with probability masses $\mathbf a\in\mathbb R^{m}_+$ and $\mathbf b\in\mathbb R^{n}_+$, which are denoted as $X=\sum_{i=1}^{m} a_i\delta(\mathbf x^{(i)})$ and $Y=\sum_{j=1}^{n} b_j\delta(\mathbf y^{(j)})$.
+Without loss of generality, the total mass of $Y$ is greater than or equal to that of $X$ (i.e., $\sum_{i=1}^{m} a_i = 1$ and $\sum_{j=1}^{n} b_j \geq 1$).